Linguistics575/neam/README.md

 `.bashrc` file (or the comparable file if you're using a shell other than Bash).

 ### Python dependencies
+Navigate to [this page](https://www.python.org/downloads/) and download and install Python 3.
 NEAM uses [pip](https://pypi.python.org/pypi/pip) to manage its Python dependencies.
+If it is not already installed, please do so by navigating to [this page](https://pip.pypa.io/en/stable/installing/) and following the instructions there.
+If you have more than one version of Python installed on your system, you will need to install it using the Python command for Python 3.
+You may be able to do this by typing `python3` instead of `python` in the pip installation instructions.
+If not, you will need to find the path to the Python 3 binary on your system and use that.

-If it is not already installed, please do so.
-If you have root privileges, you can install all of NEAM's Python dependencies with
+Once pip is installed, if you have root privileges, you can install all of NEAM's Python dependencies by typing

 `pip3 install -r requirements.txt`

-from the NEAM root directory.
+on the command line / Terminal from the NEAM root directory.
 If you do not have root privileges, see "Usage" below for running NEAM in a virtual environment.

 ## Usage

+### Tagging
 If you were able to install NEAM's Python dependencies, NEAM can be run by calling `./neam.py file`, where `file` is a text document to be tagged.
 If you were not able to install its dependencies, running `./neam.sh file` will initialize a virtual environment and install the